sbonoc/poc/spring-boot-cache-redis/README.md

-In their Wiki you can see what are the [different integrations with Spring](https://github.com/redisson/redisson/wiki/14.-Integration-with-frameworks), in this case we are interested on using one of these two cache managers:
+In their Wiki you can see what are the [different integrations with Spring](https://github.com/redisson/redisson/wiki/14.-Integration-with-frameworks), in this case, for what we want to achieve in this PoC, we would use one of these two cache managers:

 - org.redisson.spring.cache.RedissonSpringLocalCachedCacheManager
 - org.redisson.spring.cache.RedissonClusteredSpringLocalCachedCacheManager

-I've asked for a trial version ... as soon as I have an answer I will try and put here some analysis.

 ### Ehcache implementation